camenduru/sd-webui-extension-records/README.md

+I've invited the extension authors listed in the index as collaborators, as well as [@Harvester62](https://github.com/Harvester62) and [@ataa](https://github.com/Harvester62) who test extensions like me.
+We could see if [@AUTOMATIC1111](https://github.com/AUTOMATIC1111) likes the idea of the extension index being here, I'm going to transfer ownership to him unless he wants someone else to.
+Collaborators keep status after transfers, but unknown what happens with those still "pending invite"

 # sd-webui-extension-records
 extension developers and users can submit working commit versions of webui and the extension if needed. (for archival and afk purposes)